-The “Hayes – Hays of Virginia and North Carolina” article in Historical Southern Families, Vol. 15 contains a brief genealogy of this family which is riddled with errors and inaccuracies.1 This is an attempt to correct the record of this family.
+The “Hayes – Hays of Virginia and North Carolina” article in Historical Southern Families, Volume 15, contains a brief and inaccurate genealogy of this family which is riddled with errors.1 This is an attempt to correct, and expand upon, the record of this family.

 Peter Hayes the Immigrant

-The first record of Peter Hayes is his appearance as one of 33 headrights in a 7 July 1635 patent to Lt.
-John Upton for 1650 acres in Isle of Wight County, Virginia.
-The patent was reissued on 23 August 1637 with the same list of 33 headrights, some of which were spelled slightly differently including “Peter Hayes” replacing “Peter Heyes”.
-2 When Peter Hayes actually arrived in Virginia is unknown, but patents typically lagged actual importations by roughly four or five years at this time in Virginia’s history.3 All we can say with confidence is that he arrived sometime after January 1625, as neither he nor any of Upton’s other headrights were counted in the colony-wide muster on that date.
-Notice also that no wife or children were claimed as headrights, from which we might infer that he married after coming to Virginia.
+The first record of Peter Hayes is his appearance as one of 33 headrights in a patent issued on 7 July 1635 to Lt.
+John Upton for 1650 acres in Isle of Wight County, Virginia.2 The patent was reissued two years later on 23 August 1637 with the same list of 33 headrights (some of which were spelled slightly differently including “Peter Hayes” replacing “Peter Heyes”.)
+3 When Peter Hayes actually arrived in Virginia is unknown, but studies suggest that patents typically lagged actual importations by roughly four to five years at this time in Virginia’s history.4 All we can say with confidence is that he arrived sometime after January 1625, as neither he nor any of Upton’s other headrights were counted in the colony-wide muster on that date.
+Notice also that no wife or children were claimed as headrights, from which we might plausibly infer that he married after coming to Virginia.

 If he was typical of immigrants of the early 17th century, Peter Hayes was probably a young and single man when he arrived in Virginia.
-Thus we might plausibly guess at a birth year in the vicinity of 1610 or so.
+The Virginia census in early 1625 disclosed that three-fourths of Virginians were under 25 when they arrived and only eleven had arrived when 35 or older.
+Only one resident had arrived over the age of 50.
+Thus we might plausibly guess at a birth year in the vicinity of 1600-1610 or so.
 That would fit with the fact that his children seem to have been born after his arrival in Virginia.

-One of the other headrights in that same 1635 patent was Roger Bagnall, who had a patent of his own near Upton’s on 16 November 1635 for 350 acres.4 Bagnall assigned that patent to George Hardye, who on 11 February 1636/7 assigned it to Peter Hayes.5 Peter Hayes was issued a patent for the 350-acre tract in his own name on 31 August 1637.6
+One of the other headrights in that same 1635 patent was Roger Bagnall, who had a patent of his own near Upton’s on 16 November 1635 for 350 acres.5 6 Bagnall assigned that patent to George Hardye, who assigned it to Peter Hayes on 11 February 1636/7.7 Peter Hayes was issued a patent for the 350-acre tract in his own name on 31 August 1637.8

 Thanks to patents for adjacent lands, we can locate his 350-acre tract fairly precisely on the southern bank of the Pagan River about a mile or two from its mouth.
 A patent to Henry Snaile places Hayes’ land just west of Moons Creek and a patent to Thomas Davis places it just east of a small cape called Redpoint at a location where the Pagan River’s southern shore runs roughly east-west.
-(Redpoint and the mouth of Moons Creek are less than two miles apart and both are still visible on modern USGS maps.)
-The land is located in what is today the northeastern portion of the city of Smithfield, Virginia.7
+Both Redpoint and the mouth of Moons Creek are less than two miles apart and both are visible on modern USGS maps.
+The land is located in what is today the northeastern portion of the city of Smithfield, Virginia.9

 It seems likely that Peter Hayes died not long thereafter.
 There is no further mention of him in Isle of Wight records, which range from non-existent to very limited until roughly the 1660s when wills and deeds began to be reliably preserved.
 Our only clue to his family is that the land he patented in 1637 was owned, presumably by inheritance, by Peter Hayes II after which two different heirs, both of them his grandsons, successfully laid claim to it.

-There is reason to speculate that she was named Ann and married Richard Madison after the death of Peter Hayes.
-A widow named Ann Madison was identified in a 1670 record as the grandmother of Thomas Bevin’s children — thus was either the mother of his Hayes wife or the mother of Thomas Bevin himself.
-Ann Madison, who was clearly a feme sole at this time, was probably the widow of RIchard Madison who was living on or next to the Peter Hayes patent in 1654 when a sale of 100 acres by Sylvester Thatcher was described as bordering “land now in the tenure of Richard Maddison” to the south and the lands of John Moon, the patent of Thomas Davis and others which would describe the Peter Hayes patent.9 Richard Madison was dead before 14 April 1670 when a patent to “Richard Madison deceased” was found to escheat by a jury and five months later was renewed and purchased by a different Richard Madison (also with wife Ann) who died in 1677.
+However, she was probably named Ann and had married Richard Madison after the death of Peter Hayes.
+A widow named Ann Madison was identified in a 2 February 1670/1 record as the grandmother of Thomas Bevin’s children — thus was either the mother of his Hayes wife or the mother of Thomas Bevin himself.
+Yet because the widow of Thomas Bevin’s father was named Elizabeth, it seems plausible that Ann Madison was the widow of the immigrant Peter Hayes.
+Furthermore, Ann Madison, who was clearly a feme sole in 1670, was apparently the widow of RIchard Madison who was living on (or next to) the Peter Hayes patent in 1654 when a sale of 100 acres by Sylvester Thatcher was described as bordering “land now in the tenure of Richard Maddison” to the south and the lands of John Moon, the patent of Thomas Davis, and other parcels which would place Richard Madison on the Peter Hayes patent.12 Richard Madison was dead before 14 April 1670 when a patent to “Richard Madison deceased” was found to escheat by a jury and five months later was renewed and purchased by a different Richard Madison (also with wife Ann) who died in 1677.

 Peter Hayes II (c1640? – 1679)